elishacook/simple-events/README.md

 bower install eventhub.js
 ```

-Eventhub will register itself using AMD, Node and/or AngularJS.
+Eventhub will register itself using AMD, Node, AngularJS and/or [depin](https://github.com/elishacook/depin).
 If none of those environments are found it will be available as a global.
 If you are using angular, depend on the `eventhub` module and inject the `EventHub` class.